dwdas9/home/articles/Misc/Spark_To_ADLS/spark_to_ADLS.md

 4. **Storage Account Level Permissions:** If you assign the "Storage Blob Data Contributor" role (or similar roles) to an app at the storage account level, the app essentially receives permissions to every container and blob within that storage account.
 This means it would have the ability to read, write, and delete blobs across the entire storage account depending on the permissions granted by the role.
 5. **Controlling Access:** If you want more granular control, you should consider assigning permissions at the container level instead.
 When you assign a role to an app at the container level, its permissions are restricted to only that specific container.
 It won't have access to others.

-### Resolution Approach 1
+### Approach 1: Role Assignment
-Assign the "Storage Blob Data Contributor" role (or similar roles) to an app at the storage account level, or at the container, or at the file level.
-All will work.

-1. **In the storage account, open the container Cont1:**
-2. Click on 'Access Control (IAM)' in the left panel.
-3. Click on 'Add' and then 'Add role assignment'.
-4. Assign the role, typically 'Storage Blob Data Contributor', to the Service Principal (search with the name, searching with client_id will give no result).
-5. Now you will see the registered app having the desired role in the Role assignments tab.
-6. If this is provided, nothing needs to be done for the csv file and the container using Manage ACL.
-Meaning, just this step is enough and the container and csv can have only access for `$superuser` and no permission for anyone else.
+1. **Assign Role**: In the storage account's Cont1 container, select 'Access Control (IAM)' > 'Add' > 'Add role assignment'.
+Assign 'Storage Blob Data Contributor' to the Service Principal by name.
+2. **Confirm Role**: Check the Role assignments tab to see the app's role.
+This grants `$superuser` access to the container and csv, requiring no additional permissions.

-### Resolution Approach 2
+### Approach 2: Manage ACL

-1. **Open the Cont1 Container:**
+1. **Open Cont1**: In Azure Portal's Data Lake Storage, access the Cont1 container.
-   - Navigate to the Azure Portal and access your Azure Data Lake Storage.
-   - Locate and open the Cont1 container.

-2. **Access 'Manage ACL':**
-   - Inside the Cont1 container, find and click on the 'Manage ACL' option.

-3. **Add the Service Principal:**
-   - Click on 'Add principal'.
-   - Enter the client_id associated with the adlssparkapp we registered earlier.

-4. **Set Permissions:**
-   - For the added client_id, select the 'Read', 'Write', and 'Execute' permissions.

-5. **Verify Mask Permissions:**
-   - Under the 'Security Principal' section, ensure there's an entry labeled 'Mask'.
-This should reflect the permissions (Read, Write, Execute) you've just set.

-6. **Apply to All Directories/Files:**
-   - Repeat the above steps for every container, directory, and specific file (like the CSV) that you intend to access with Spark.
-Here's the content converted to Markdown format:
+2. **Modify ACL**: Click 'Manage ACL' > 'Add principal' and input the `adlssparkapp` client_id.
+Set 'Read', 'Write', and 'Execute' permissions.
+Ensure a 'Mask' entry under 'Security Principal' reflects these permissions.
+3. **Apply Everywhere**: Repeat for all desired containers, directories, and files for Spark access.
 ## Accessing ADLS Using Access Key

 ### Background